ravikishandaiya/TYPEFACE_ASSIGNMENT/readme.md

 - **Description**: Upload a file to the server.
 - **Request Body**:
   - File binary data (multipart/form-data)
+- **Request Params**:
+  - directory (optional), by default '/' is the parent directory, we can specify, different directory for the files
 - **Response**:
   - `201 Created` on success with a JSON response containing the unique file identifier.
   - `400 Bad Request` if the file is missing or invalid.